 - Understanding our current situation: our sustainability reporting since 2012/2013 highlights the increasingly sophisticated and streamlined data collection process we are using internally, and continues to provide a platform from which to assess current levels, trending and comparisons to industry peers. - Setting an internal carbon price: We have established location-dependent carbon pricing schemes for Scope 1/2 emissions as part of our risk management process, looking at the three most likely scenarios to impact our business in the next 5 years (low, anticipated and high carbon pricing).
-Our rationale is to determine the extent of the potential impact of carbon costs to Vermilion's financial performance and competiveness, and where the risk exceeds thresholds, plan and implement mitigation measures.
-We review carbon pricing at the corporate level based on in-country results. - Engaging in scenario analysis based on a 2°C warming limit, and the impacts related to it, including: - Physical: temperature changes impacting our global locations, increasing severity of storms, rising sea levels, etc. - Regulatory: carbon pricing, carbon sequestration programs, oil and gas exploration and production limits, etc. - Changing consumer behaviour and technology: electric vehicles, replacement of coal by natural gas for electricity generation, etc.
+Our rationale is to determine the extent of the potential impact of carbon costs to Vermilion's financial performance and competitiveness, and where the risk exceeds thresholds, plan and implement mitigation measures.
+We review carbon pricing at the corporate level based on in-country results. - Engaging in scenario analysis based on a 2°C warming limit, and the impacts related to it, including: - Physical: temperature changes impacting our global locations, increasing severity of storms, rising sea levels, etc.

+- Regulatory: carbon pricing, carbon sequestration programs, oil and gas exploration and production limits, etc. - Changing consumer behaviour and technology: electric vehicles, replacement of coal by natural gas for electricity generation, etc.

-At a minimum, on an annual basis, and more frequently when required, Vermilion examines and reassesses the risk associated with climate change and the potential effects on operations globally.
+At a minimum, on an annual basis, and more frequently when required.
+Vermilion examines and reassesses the risk associated with climate change and the potential effects on operations globally.
 This review considers the potential impact of a 2°C scenario.
 Vermilion understands the complex nature of the energy value chain and as an energy producer, our modelling focuses on the primary energy component of the energy value chain.
 Scenario analysis is driven by requirements from our Board of Directors, who have a direct link to the process.
 Our inputs come from both our Business Units and Corporate groups including, but are not limited to, prospect inventory, development schedule, economic inputs including carbon liability, assessment of market dynamics, energy and carbon efficiency, energy generation infrastructure optimization, regulation/policy development, and distributed energy production.
 Our assumptions include, but are not limited to, the ongoing impact from further commitments from governments supporting a 2oC scenario, stabilization of carbon pricing in the medium to long-term (cost varies by region), and value associated with carbon intensity of energy.
 The outcomes of our scenario analysis are used to inform our business strategy and resource planning.
 As society moves toward achievement of a 20 world, the requirement for responsible, reliable energy to fuel the energy transition will support organizations like Vermilion through a competitive advantage.
-The results of our analysis are guiding our organization to explore options for expanded renewable energy generation.
-This type of business strategy adjustment will support Vermilion to continue to develop lower-carbon energy resources that have the ability to feed local markets.
-The results of all scenario analysis at Vermilion are reported to senior management and the Board of Directors.
-Currently the results of scenario analysis are held within the organization.
+In addition, in 2019/2020, our Board of Directors and the Company's senior management took part in a robust scenario analysis, examining two key scenarios from the World Economic Forum that bring together the work of significant contributors in this area, from the International Energy Agency to Carbon Tracker.
+These scenarios compare a Gradual and a Rapid transition to low carbon, with the latter meeting the aims of the Paris Agreement to limit global temperature increases to 1.5°C to 2°C, with 1.5°C preferred.
+The results of this analysis are informing our work on sustainability strategy through 2020, including our climate-related emission reduction targets.